cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 :question: :question: :question: :question: **Questions**

 * Looking at the plots, have the filters impacted the coverage much?
-* Use summary() in R to check the distribution in each table.
+* Use summary() in R to check the coverage distribution in each table.
 ----

 Right, so we have some pretty extreme coverage in one region, ranging from 50,000X to 120,000X.
-Discuss with your neighbour what you would do at this point.
+**Discuss with your neighbour what you would do at this point.**